IrisShaders/Iris/docs/changelogs/1.2.5/full.md

 - Added compatibility for Lifts monitors (coderbot, IMS)
 - Added some basic compatibility for Litematica (coderbot)
 - Fixed rendering issues with Light Overlay (coderbot)
+- Commands have been removed due to issues with the Fabric Maven (IMS)

 ## Newly-compatible shader packs